plewis/plewis.github.io/phylogenetics/simulation.md

 ## Saving Simulated Data

-Can you figure out how to change your NEXUS file so that PAUP* simulates one data set and exports it to a file?
+Can you figure out how to change your orignal paupsim.nex file (with no rate heterogenity) so that PAUP* simulates one data set and exports it to a file?
 Start PAUP* and use

     export ?